Naterus/restful-countries/README.md

     ```bash
     php artisan serve
    ```
-10. open http://127.0.0.1:8000/ in your browser

-You should see the home page of restful countries.
+10. open http://127.0.0.1:8000/ in your browser, You should see the home page of restful countries.

+11. Set up `mailgun` or `mailtrap` and add credentials to .env to enable application send api keys to mail.

+12. Navigate to http://127.0.0.1:8000/administrator/login, enter `administrator@restfulcountries.com` as email and `12345` as password. you should be logged in as super admin user.

 ## Contributing